curv3d/curv/docs/Image_Export.rst

    curv -o foo.png [options] foo.curv

+Use the ``-v`` flag to get progress and render time information written to stderr.

 Exporting a 2D Shape
 --------------------
 This exports a rectangular image of everything inside of the shape's bounding